MicrosoftDocs/microsoft-style-guide/styleguide/grammar/nouns-pronouns.md

 To
-check the spelling of plural forms of words derived from Latin and Greek that retain their Latin or Greek endings (typically *-a, -us, -um, -on, -ix,* or -*ex*), see specific entries in the A–Z word list and *[The American Heritage Dictionary](https://ahdictionary.com/).*
+check the spelling of plural forms of words derived from Latin and Greek that retain their Latin or Greek endings (typically *-a, -us, -um, -on, -ix,* or -*ex*), see specific entries in the A–Z word list and *[Merriam-Webster Dictionary](https://merriam-webster.com/).*

 |               **Noun**                |                                                                **Plural form**                                                                 |               **Examples**                |